Blog 6 Career Path Options for Personal Trainers to Grow in the Fitness Industry

 Many personal trainers just like you have stood at a career crossroads and wondered how to either A) be more successful in their current job or B) pursue a new path in the industry.
 Many of them need guidance.

 Once you’ve gained experience in a variety of areas, you can use that experience to help guide others in building their fitness careers as a consultant.
-In building your own independent business (whatever that looks like for you), you’ve probably learned some hard lessons along the way.
+In creating your own independent business (whatever that looks like for you), you’ve probably learned some hard lessons.
 Use what you’ve learned to help others.

-To transition into this field, you’ll of course need a successful track record in the fitness industry.
-This is not a career for someone just starting out!
+To transition into this field, you’ll need a successful track record in the fitness industry.
+This is not a career for someone just starting!
 It can also be helpful to be good at networking and building relationships.
 Colleagues you meet at the gym or even former personal training clients may need your consulting services one day.

 To market yourself online, share your story and how you overcome your challenges to be successful.
 Be relatable, and the right people will find you.